enimiste/prado-project-starter/README.md

 The theme used in the backoffice is the [SB-admin 2014 version](https://startbootstrap.com/theme/sb-admin-2).
 For the front office is not implemented for instance.

 ### Helpers functions :
-I added a bunch of helper functions to help developper access most used features of Prado easaly.
+I added a bunch of helper functions to help developper access most used features of Prado easily.
 Ex:
 ```php
 app();